dighteach/dighteach.github.io/weekly_assessment.md

 #### Week 11 - 25th March 2015

-* Review this week's [notes and material](/notes), which includes the class and extra notes
+* Please review this week's [notes and material](/notes), which includes the class and extra notes
 * Please ensure you have read and understood the latest code for the 402mini framework, which is available on the course GitHub account
   * [GitHub - 402mini](https://github.com/dighteach/source/tree/master/2015/DIGH402/402mini/week11)
 * **Dev week work**